PurpleI2P/i2pd/docs/build_notes_unix.md

 *Latest Fedora system using [DNF](https://en.wikipedia.org/wiki/DNF_(software)) instead of YUM by default, you may prefer to use DNF, but YUM should be ok*

-> *Centos 7 has CMake 2.8.11 in the official repositories that too old to build i2pd, CMake >=2.8.12 is required*
+> *Centos 7 has CMake 2.8.11 in the official repositories that too old to build i2pd, CMake >=2.8.12 is required.*
+>
 > You could build CMake for Centos manualy(WARNING there are a lot of build dependencies!):
 > ```bash
 > wget https://kojipkgs.fedoraproject.org/packages/cmake/2.8.12/3.fc21/src/cmake-2.8.12-3.fc21.src.rpm